India News | Cong Has Capability, Leadership to Reform from Within: Bhupinder Hooda | LatestLY

 "We are not against anyone, we are in the interest of the party," he asserted.

 On whether demands such as setting up a parliamentary board would be discussed, he said, "Election process is going on, it will be completed in a few months, other things will be looked upon after the election.
-The parliamentary board was there earlier, even at the time of Indira Gandhi, and it should be there," he said.
+The parliamentary board was there earlier, even at the time of Indira Gandhi, and it should be there."

 To a question on whether the G-23 was in opposition to the top leadership of the party, Hooda said, "We have not talked about leadership, we have only talked about how the party is to be strengthened."